 Book a window seat because social distancing is key to avoiding catching a virus from others.

-Currently, few airlines are keeping middle seats free if passengers are not in the same group: Delta (through March, 2021), Southwest (through Nov.
-30) and Hawaiian.
-Other airlines are offering every seat for sale.
+Currently, only one U.S. airline is keeping middle seats free if passengers are not in the same group: Delta through May 1 2021.
+Every other airline is offering every seat for sale.
 Note that on smaller aircraft, some airlines are keeping aisle seats empty to provide more passenger space.

-Why is this such a challenging option?
-With most airlines’ breakeven load factor of 75%-85%, it’s just not sustainable to block all middle seats or cap passenger loads at 50% forever.
-And, airline executives add, taking out enough rows to provide six feet between passengers is not a viable economic proposition either.
+Why doesn’t this become a permanent option?
+With most airlines’ breakeven load factor of 75%-85%, it’s just not sustainable to block all middle seats or cap passenger loads forever.

 What Airports are Doing to Make Flying Safer

-Lufthansa, in conjunction with Star Alliance, is launching Star Alliance Biometrics in late November to offer interested frequent flyers a “no touch” security and boarding option.
-They will use biometric security checkpoint access and boarding via facial recognition — without asking passengers to remove face masks — at their Frankfurt and Munich hubs.
+Expect to see much more AI and facial recognition technology.
+Lufthansa, in conjunction with Star Alliance, uses Star Alliance Biometrics to offer interested frequent flyers a “no touch” security and boarding option.
+Biometric security checkpoint access and boarding via facial recognition — without asking passengers to remove face masks — is in use at their Frankfurt and Munich hubs.

-Common Pass is a private-public effort to develop an app that would safely store passenger COVID-19 test results in a common format accessible across all borders.
-This digital health pass was trialed successfully in October and may speed the reopening of international borders.
-There’s more to come.
+Common Pass is a private-public effort to develop an app that would safely store passenger COVID-19 test results and vaccination information in a common format accessible across all borders.
+This digital health pass has been trialed successfully by many airlines.
+While adoption is expected to speed the reopening of international borders, there are currently several competitors in the game and no global standard.

 Airports and airlines are also working together to enhance cleaning and disinfecting technology throughout the traveler’s journey.